Fred Noonan: In popular culture

 Although Fred Noonan has left a much smaller mark in popular culture than Amelia Earhart's, his legacy is remembered sporadically.
-Noonan is often mentioned in W.P.
-Kinsella's novels.
-Noonan was portrayed by actor David Graf in "The 37s", an episode of Star Trek: Voyager.
-The character of an aircraft pilot named Fred Noonan is portrayed by actor Eddie Firestone in The Long Train, a 1961 episode of the television series The Untouchables.
-Both a baseball stadium and an aircraft rental agency are named after Fred Noonan.
+He is often mentioned in W. P. Kinsella's novels.

+The character of an aircraft pilot named Fred Noonan is portrayed by actor Eddie Firestone in "The Long Train", a 1961 episode of the television series The Untouchables.
+In the TV miniseries Amelia Earhart (1976), Noonan was played by Bill Vint.
 A 1990 episode of Unsolved Mysteries featured Mark Stitham as Noonan.
-In a 1976 TV miniseries Noonan was played by Bill Vint.
-Rutger Hauer portrayed Noonan in the TV movie Amelia Earhart: The Final Flight (1994), and Christopher Eccleston portrayed Noonan in the biographical movie Amelia (2009).
+Rutger Hauer portrayed Noonan in the TV movie Amelia Earhart: The Final Flight (1994).
+Noonan was portrayed by actor David Graf in "The 37's", a 1995 episode of Star Trek: Voyager.
+Christopher Eccleston portrayed Noonan in the biographical movie Amelia (2009).

-Fred Noonan is mentioned in the song "Amelia" on Bell X1's 2009 album Blue Lights on the Runway, which contemplates the last moments and the fates of Amelia Earhart and Noonan.
-The first ballad written about Amelia and Fred was written and sung by "Red River" Dave McEnerney in 1938 called "Amelia Earhart's Last Flight".
-Antje Duvekot's Song "Ballad of Fred Noonan" on her 2012 album "New Siberia" imagines Noonan's unrequited and unremembered love for Earhart.
-The controversy over Earhart and Noonan's disappearance was discussed in the song "The True Story of Amelia Earhart" on Plainsong's album "In Search of Amelia Earhart."
-Noonan and Earhart's fate is also considered in the song "Amelia" by Mark Kelly's Marathon, the opening single from the 2020 eponymous album by Mark Kelly (keyboardist) from Marillion.
-Noonan is a main character in Jane Mendelsohn's novel, I Was Amelia Earhart (1996), and in Neal Bowers' poem "The Noonan Variations" (The Sewanee Review, Volume CXVIII, 1990).
+The first ballad written about Earhart and Noonan was written and sung by David McEnery c.
+1939 called "Amelia Earhart's Last Flight".
+The controversy over Earhart and Noonan's disappearance was discussed in the song "True Story of Amelia Earhart" on the 1972 album In Search of Amelia Earhart by Plainsong.
+Noonan is mentioned in the song "Amelia" on Bell X1's 2009 album Blue Lights on the Runway, which contemplates the last moments and the fates of the duo.
+Antje Duvekot's song "Ballad of Fred Noonan" on her 2012 album New Siberia imagines Noonan's unrequited and unremembered love for Earhart.
+Noonan and Earhart's fate is also considered in the song "Amelia" by Mark Kelly's Marathon, the opening single from the 2020 eponymous album by Mark Kelly from the band Marillion.

+Noonan is a main character in Jane Mendelsohn's novel, I Was Amelia Earhart (1996), and in Neal Bowers' poem "The Noonan Variations".